 - The spray skirts are not inflatable and offer no rigidity

 The3 Sea Eagle 330 model is slightly over 11ft long and presents several high-tech features that make it stand out among similar kayaks on the market.
+Also, this is the best inflatable kayak for whitewater sports.

 This resistant inflatable kayak is constructed from an extra thick K-80 polykrylar hull material that stands strong against possible holes and punctures.
 It features nine-inch tubes, I-beam structure, and high-frequency fused seams that make it a sturdy item.